waterlinked/waterlinked.github.io/docs/underwater-gps/integration/bluerov-integration.md

 #### 'No External Depth' error, or QGroundControl connection issues

 This almost certainly means that the network between the UGPS G2 topside and the BlueROV2 has not been successfully established.
-First carry out the following styeps.
+First carry out the following steps:

 1. Ensure you are using the latest versions of ArduSub Companion and QGroundControl: [Update Software](https://bluerobotics.com/learn/bluerov2-software-setup/#update-software)
 2. In the Companion Web Interface, go to the [MAVProxy](http://www.ardusub.com/operators-manual/companion-web.html#mavproxy) page: [http://192.168.2.2:2770/mavproxy](http://192.168.2.2:2770/mavproxy)